Olli69/powerguru/README.md

 Sensors should be bind to warmest part of the pipeline (outside), so that it get as hot as possible (may silicon paste and insulation outside could help).
 Anyway keep in minds that sensor values will be lower than real water temperature.
 See mounting example https://www.openheating.org/doc/faschingbauer/thermometers.html

-## Credits
-If try to check out where the ModBus code was copied from...